The shoulder is a complex structure, build up of three bones and two joints, and quite a few muscles, tendons,

 And most importantly, improve your posture and sleep positions and do not overuse your shoulders!

 If you are looking for shoulder pain relief and would like to find out if you are a candidate for our treatment we would like to meet you.
-To schedule an appointment with our San Francisco chiropractor, please call 415–415–1115 or book an appointment online.
+To get to the root cause of pain and discomfort, schedule an initial consultation, including a comprehensive evaluation and first treatment.